amrheing/my_smart_home_devices/README.md

 and i am happy with that. delivered by banggood for around 90€

-# WiFi amd IT infrastructure
+# WiFi and IT infrastructure

 In my former house i had a nice, but complex ubiquity wifi infrastructure Now we bought a new house and decide not to create such a complex network and build it on the AVM Fritz products.